 Programme of meetings

-These meetings are open to the public on payment of a modest admission fee.
+Our talks commence at 7.30 p.m. and they are open to the public on payment of a modest admission fee.

 Should circumstances change at any time due to public health regulations, members and guests will be advised and invited to join our meetings by Zoom.

 To be admitted to a Zoom meeting, please use the contact form on this web site to express your interest or telephone the museum on 01334 844979 by noon on the day of the meeting.

 Donald Dallas, author of “The History of Letham” will give an illustrated talk about this local community.